Wine Tasting Itinerary: Sonoma Valley and Beyond

 Deerfield Ranch (10200 Sonoma Highway, Kenwood, 707-833-5215) is another gem, featuring more than 23,000 square feet of wine caves spanning the heart of winery, and cut in the shape of a wine glass.
 Tucked behind beautiful Redwood portal doors sit hundreds of barrels, leading to the Grand Room furnished in overstuffed couches and chairs.
 Such comfortable seating is a good idea, considering tasting flights can include up to 20 wines (try the standouts of super Tuscan style “Super T Rex” red and the Old Vine Zinfandel).

-Then, venture a little further into Sonoma Valley along scenic Highway 12 and visit other popular wineries on the way such as Kunde, St. Francis, Chateau St. Jean, Ledson, VJB, and other Sonoma Valley wineries.
+Then, venture a little further into Sonoma Valley along scenic Highway 12 and visit other popular wineries on the way, like Kunde, St. Francis, Chateau St. Jean, Ledson, or VJB.
 Find your short way back to Sonoma via breathtaking wine country scenery.

 Next, catch your breath beneath the shade trees in the eight-acre Sonoma Plaza (the largest town center in California), then tour the surrounding National Historic Landmark adobe buildings designed in 1834 by the Mexican Governor Mariano Vallejo.
 A stop-in at the Sonoma Valley Museum of Art (551 Broadway, Sonoma, 707-939-7862) is recommended, too, to discover the largest visual arts organization in the San Francisco North Bay region.